Howe plays down Newcastle's spending power

 The £305m takeover of Newcastle was completed in October 2021 and the club spent £85m on transfers in January.

-This summer the club have invested £32m in Sven Botman, £15m in Matt Targett and have signed goalkeeper Nick Pope for an undisclosed fee this summer.
+This summer the club have invested £32m in Sven Botman, £15m in Matt Targett and have signed goalkeeper Nick Pope for an undisclosed fee.

 But Howe says it is wrong to assume the club can "sign whoever we want".